BlockGraph#

 Returns:

-True if there is an edge between the two positions, False otherwise.
+True if there is an pipe between the two positions, False otherwise.

 Return type: